fidian/log-viewer/README.md

 ## UI Features

+* Automatic scrolling on new content when viewing the end of the log.
 * Allows easy log file picking and remembers preferences in LocalStorage.
 * Log lines can wrap to fit the screen or not wrap and can be seen via scrolling.
 * Supports advanced wildcard searches, which allow for wildcards and exact strings.